awsdocs/aws-security-hub-user-guide/doc_source/securityhub-standards.md

 **Important**
 If you enable AWS Config in your Security Hub master account, this doesn't automatically enable AWS Config in the Security Hub member accounts for this master account\.
 If you want Security Hub to generate findings against the compliance rules in the CIS AWS Foundations standard for the resources in a Security Hub member account, you must enable AWS Config in that member account\.

 After the CIS AWS Foundations standard is enabled, Security Hub automatically creates the requisite infrastructure of AWS Config rules that it needs to run the standard's compliance checks\.
 For every check that uses a specific AWS Config managed rule or rules, Security Hub creates an instance of that rule or rules specific to Security Hub \(even if another instance of this rule already exists\) in your AWS environment\.
-For information about which specific AWS Config managed rules the CIS AWS Foundations standard in Security Hub uses, see [CIS AWS Foundations Standard Checks Supported in Security Hub](#securityhub-standards-checks)\.
+For information about which specific AWS Config managed rules the CIS AWS Foundations standard in Security Hub uses, see [CIS AWS Foundations Controls](#securityhub-standards-checks)\.

+**Note**
 The limit for the AWS Config managed rules is 150 rules per account per Region\.
-If you have already reached this limit, you can still enable the CIS AWS Foundations standard in Security Hub\.
-This in turn automatically creates the requisite infrastructure of AWS Config rules that this standard needs to be functional\.
-If you're below the maximum allowed limit of AWS Config rules and you enable the CIS AWS Foundations standard in Security Hub, the rules that are automatically created for this standard do count toward the maximum allowed limit of AWS Config rules\.
-After you reach this limit, you can't manually create any more rules in AWS Config\.
+However, when you enable the CIS AWS Foundations standard in Security Hub, the service\-linked AWS Config rules that are automatically created do not count towards the 150 rule limit\.
+You can enable these compliance checks even if you already have 150 AWS Config rules in your account\.

 ### AWS Config Resources Required for CIS Checks<a name="securityhub-config-resources"></a>

-If you don't enable all resources in AWS Config, a finding is generated for the check [2\.5 – Ensure AWS Config is enabled in all Regions](#securityhub-standards-checks-2.5)\.
+If you don't enable all resources in AWS Config, a finding is generated for the check [2\.5 – Ensure AWS Config is enabled](#securityhub-standards-checks-2.5)\.
 For other checks, you must enable the following resources in AWS Config for Security Hub to accurately report findings based on the CIS AWS Foundation standard checks:
 + AwsEc2Instance
 + AwsS3Bucket
 + Container